Eomm/lodash-mixin-diff-value/README.md

 ### Field: dateCheck

 If `true`: activate deep controls for the date object and strings.
 The input are evaluated with the `options.dateFormatIn` format and compared using the `options.dateFormatOut` format.
-This will enable you to read corectly a date in a format like `options.dateFormatIn: YYYY-MM-DD` but consider the date changed only if the year and month change `options.dateFormatOut: YYYY-MM`.
+This will enable you to read corectly a date in a format like `options.dateFormatIn: yyyy-MM-dd` but consider the date changed only if the year and month change `options.dateFormatOut: yyyy-MM`.

-If `false`: only Date objects are evaluated as [date.toJSON()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toJSON) for comparison.
+If `false`: only Date objects are evaluated as `date.toISOString()` for comparison.

 ### Field: dateFormat